NESCent/hip_hack_howto/manuscript.md

 Diversity includes gender, ethnicity, experience, and research discipline.

 Generally, we have found that the entire leadership team does not have to participate in individual hackathons.
 A minimum number of members of the LT is critical to ensure that the discussion and activities of the hackathon are consistent with the original scope and that teams are formed and operate in a consistent and positive manner.
+It is our experience that participating LT members are actively contributing to individual teams, and occasionally they have provided pitches for projects.

 ###Process for Choosing Participants
 Applications were divided among leadership team members in a staggered fashion such that each applicant was reviewed by three different people.
 Applications were scored on a 3 point scale (3 = top, 2 = solid, 1 = poor; half point intervals sometimes used), based on the criteria described above, with a textual explanation for the ranking.
 Applicants were then ranked from high to low, and a conference call used to choose participants.
 The ranking was used as a general guide, but not as an absolute decision making criterion, in order to allow the leadership team to best balance the needs of expertise, experience, and diversity.
 Alternates were identified in case slots opened up after invitations were extended.